- About ICAN

 in 2011 by IGI-Global publishers.

 Via the expertise of its members, ICAN intends to inform, guide and influence in a coherent manner on matters related to research, development and use of coastal web atlases.
-ICAN is developing several products for this purpose, such as user and developer guides, handbooks and articles on best practices, information on standards and web services, expertise and technical support directories, education, outreach, and funding opportunities, etc. Furthermore, it will encourage and help facilitate global operational interoperability between coastal atlases in order to enhance data and information sharing among users.
+ICAN is developing several products for this purpose, such as user and developer guides, handbooks and articles on best practices, information on standards and web services, expertise and technical support directories, education, outreach, and funding opportunities, etc. Furthermore, it encourages and help facilitate global operational interoperability between coastal atlases in order to enhance data and information sharing among users.

 Goals and Objectives:

-The long-term strategic goal of ICAN is to encourage and help facilitate the development of digital atlases of the global coast based on the principle of distributed, high-quality data and information.
+The long-term strategic goal of the IODE ICAN project is to encourage and help facilitate the development of digital atlases of the global coast based on the principle of distributed, high-quality data and information.
 These atlases can be local, regional, national and international in scale.
 This can be achieved by sharing knowledge and experience among atlas developers in order to find common solutions for coastal web atlas development whilst ensuring maximum relevance and added value for the users.
 In some cases users may be significantly involved in atlas development itself.
 In order to reach this goal ICAN has the following objectives:

 - Ensure that ICAN has representation from coastal web atlas development and user groups from across the world.